mirumee/ariadne-website/docs/django-integration.md

 ### Configuration options

-`GraphQLView.as_view()` takes mostly the same options that [`graphql`](api-reference.md#configuration-options) does, but with two differences:
+`GraphQLView.as_view()` takes mostly the same options that [`graphql`](api-reference.md#configuration-options) does, but with one difference:

-- `context_value` can be callable that will be called with single argument ([`HttpRequest`](https://docs.djangoproject.com/en/2.2/ref/request-response/#httprequest-objects) instance) and its return value will be used for rest of query execution as `context_value`.
 - `debug` option is not available and it's set to the value of `settings.DEBUG`

-Django GraphQL view has one option specific to it: `playground_options`, a dict of [GraphQL Playground options](https://github.com/prisma/graphql-playground#settings) that should be used.
+Django GraphQL view supports extra option specific to it: `playground_options`, a dict of [GraphQL Playground options](https://github.com/prisma/graphql-playground#settings) that should be used.

 ## Django Channels